109 Records per Second on One 2-vCPU Node

 Chain integrity under load

-Past the ceiling, the system degrades gracefully.
-At 100 RPS notarize, the ALB returns 502s after the 10-second backend timeout, but the API pod stays up and no records are lost.
+The prior v0.22.18 sweep told the same story at lower intensity.
+Across its 5-minute × 8-parallel gated soak: 3,005 records, 9.99 sustained TPS, 0 client errors, 0 pod restarts, 0 federation outbound DLQ entries, and cross-Server chain math that closed signature for signature.
+Past that sweep's ceiling, the system degraded gracefully: at 100 RPS notarize the ALB returned 502s after the 10-second backend timeout, but the API pod stayed up and no records were lost.
 The audit chain stays consistent because writes are transactional: either the chain entry commits with the record or neither does.
 Distributed-systems work like Jepsen has shown how often invariants like “no record loss under back-pressure” fail to hold once you actually measure them; we hold this one open as a soak invariant the testbed re-checks on every release rather than a once-and-done claim.

 Scaling up